yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 startAgent.bat
 {% endhighlight %}

-(!)
-You will need a machine with at least 2GB free memory to run this demo.
+{% exclamation %} You will need a machine with at least 2GB free memory to run this demo.
 3. Run the Elastic Data-Grid deploy script: